industrial-edge/Performance-Analytics/README.md

 ## Configuration steps

-You can find the further information about the following steps in the [docs](docs/Installation.md#configuration-steps)
+You can find further information about the following steps in the [docs](docs/Installation.md#configuration-steps)
 -	Configure PLC project in TIA Portal
 - Configure PLC connections in Industrial Edge
   - Configure Databus